guettli/git-tips/README.md

 Author: ...
 ```

-But if your pull-requests get tested before they get merged (Continous-Integration), then you hardly
+But if your pull requests get tested before they get merged in continuous integration, you hardly
-need "git bisect".
+need `git bisect`.

 ## git bisect for lazy people